Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Empirical Work

-Since we include forecasting methods that feature non-linear predictive relationships, it is not obvious how to pin down the marginal effect of any predictor on the variable of interest.
-Further, we use heterogeneous forecasting methods, and we wish to ensure comparability for measures of predictor importance across the methods.
-To accomplish this task and to shed light on the predictors with the highest impact, for each forecasting model, we rely on a linear approximation to the predictive distribution as proposed by \cite{woody2021}.
-Concretely, we aim to approximate the quantile predictions $ Q_{\tau ,t+h}$ with a linear regression model that uses regularization.
+As we include forecasting methods that feature non-linear predictive relationships, it is not obvious how to determine the marginal effect of a predictor on the variable of interest.
+Furthermore, even though we use heterogeneous forecasting methods, we want to ensure comparability of measures of predictor importance across methods.
+To accomplish this task, and to shed light on the predictors with the highest impact, for each forecasting model, we rely on a linear approximation to the prediction distribution for each prediction model, as proposed by \cite{woody2021} and used by \cite{clark2022f} and \cite{Pruser2023}.
+Concretely, we approximate the quantile predictions $ Q_{\tau ,t+h}$ with a linear regression model that uses regularization.
 For each quantile $\tau $, the following Lasso-type optimization problem is solved:

-where $t_{0}$ denotes the beginning of the hold-out period, $\mathbf{\beta } _{\tau }=\left( \beta _{\tau ,1},\ldots,\beta _{\tau ,K}\right) ^{\prime }$ denotes the vector of coefficients, and $\lambda \geq 0$ is a penalty parameter that controls the shrinkage intensity and is chosen via cross-validation.
-For the predictor importance analysis we use our most comprehensive set of predictor variables, including both \textit{FRED} and textual predictors.
-We focus on the $10\%$-quantile because our previous analysis has shown the most interesting patterns in the lower tails.
-Figure \ref{varimp00} and Figure \ref{varimp11} report the five most influential predictors at the $10\%$-quantile for now- and forecasts, respectively.
-Importance is measured by the absolute values of the coefficients associated with the (standardized) predictors.
-Overall, we observe a fair degree of overlap across the forecasting methods regarding the most influential variables.
+where $t_{0}$ denotes the beginning of the hold-out period, ${\beta } _{\tau }=\left( \beta _{\tau ,1},\ldots,\beta _{\tau ,J}\right) ^{\prime }$ denotes the vector of coefficients, $J$ denotes the number of potential predictors, and $\lambda \geq 0$ is a penalty parameter that controls the shrinkage intensity and is chosen via cross-validation.
+For the predictor importance analysis we use our most comprehensive set of predictor variables, including both FRED and all text-based predictors.
+We focus on the $10\%$ and 90\% quantiles because our previous analysis has shown the most pronounced patterns in the tails.